 - Why should we hire you?

 Getting a job at STARBUCKS does not differ much from getting a job with other companies.
+The process is simple:

-- Starbucks Interview Guide – Great answers to the most common questions, and a guide on how you can impress your interviewers at SB.
+- Starbucks Interview Guide (external link) – Great answers to the most common questions, and a guide on how you can impress your interviewers at SB.
 From former STARBUCKS manager, and a successful interview coach.
 Get ready for your interview with SB, and learn something your competitors won’t know!